NS Moves Closer to Commercial-scale Tidal Renewable Electricity Generation

 - “Turbine”.
 A “turbine” is defined as a rotating blade or appliance designed to capture the kinetic energy of the ocean.

 Open Berths.
-In December 2013, the NS Government (Province) closed its Request for Proposals for the open berth at the Bay of Fundy’s Fundy Ocean Research Center for Energy (FORCE) research site.
+In December 2013, the N.S. provincial government closed its Request for Proposals for the open berth at the Bay of Fundy’s Fundy Ocean Research Center for Energy (FORCE) research site.
 On January 20, 2014, the Province announced that there are three qualified bidders and that an additional berth has opened up at the FORCE site.
 We expect the Province to award both berths at the same time from the pool of qualified bidders in March 2014.

 In November 2013, the UARB approved the pricing for energy purchased pursuant to the developmental tidal array feed-in tariff.